bonolo/bike-sharing-R/final-report-kevin-cullen-cis575-fall-2019.md

 ![Count by hour and dayofweek](plots/dayofweek-bar+hour-scatter.png "Count by hour and dayofweek")

-I tried several ways to examine the `holiday` variable.
-My box plots did the best job of showing little `count` difference for `holiday` vs. non-holiday (though holidays lacked the huge outliers found on other days).
+I tried several ways to examine the `holiday` variable, all of which showed little `count` difference for `holiday` vs. non-holiday (though holidays lacked the huge outliers found on other days).

 ![Boxplot: Holiday](plots/holiday-boxplot.png "Boxplot: Holiday")